 - Discuss the signs of work burnout with employees.

 - Encourage employees to take time off, even if they demand they don’t need it.
-Explain that the organization has systems in place that ensure the absence of one person isn’t detrimental to the business.
+Explain that the organization has systems that ensure one person’s absence isn’t detrimental to the company.
 Start small for employees who feel uncomfortable taking unlimited PTO by advising them to take a day off.
-Little by little, they’ll realize their leaders and team have their back.
+Little by little, they’ll realize you have their back.

 - Talk about the benefits of taking time off.
-In addition to this, when workers get back from vacation or a leave of absence, ask questions about what they did and how it positively affected them.
+In addition, when workers return from vacation or a leave of absence, ask questions about what they did and how it positively affected them.

 - Set a minimum number of days a person must take off each quarter.

-- Enforce rules around when employees can contact their coworkers who use their unlimited PTO.
+- Enforce rules around when employees can contact their coworkers who use their unlimited PTO policy.

 - Communicate guidelines with directors, managers, and other leaders within the company to manage the systems the company puts in place.